Many of us dread Snatch Day. There are always a few looks of fear as we gather around to talk about the ever-dreaded snatch.

-Here we’re utilizing accuracy, strength, flexibility again and power.
+Here we’re utilizing accuracy, strength, flexibility, and power.

-In the final pulling position, the athlete should be high on his toes with an tall torso, the bar pressed into the body and the elbows wide and outside.
+In the final pulling position, the athlete should be high on his toes with a tall torso, the bar pressed into the body and the elbows wide and outside.

 A full snatch activates all the important muscle groups!

 Nobody has a perfect snatch, but everyone has the tools and skills to get a lot better — especially now that you know the importance of it!